 When setting your timer, extend the day in the morning rather than the evening, if possible - because if the coop light suddenly shuts off and it's pitch black outside, the hens may become disoriented and not be able to find their roosts in the dark.

-Consistency of light is important - so if you choose to act as the timer instead of buying one, you must turn the light on and off at the same time each day.
+The consistency of light is important.
+If you choose to act as the timer instead of buying one, you must turn the light on and off at the same time each day.

 Should You Use Light at All?